eddyyxxyy/ToTemp/docs/source/installation_usage.rst

         that the limits are mostly the way the developer/user is using it.

-So, with that said, we can already assume that the
+So, with that said, we can already assume that the other arithmetic operations do the same (attempts to convert `other` to the same type as the calling class).